Skip to content

 Instrument, observe, diagnose, export, optimize.

-The page story stays cinematic, but the workflow is practical: integrate Stormlog, watch a run live, capture useful evidence, and apply fixes before the next training cycle wastes more GPU time.
+Integrate Stormlog, watch a run live, capture useful evidence, and apply fixes before the next training cycle wastes more GPU time.

 Instrument